AKA Trish Deneen. Previous Pagan editor at BellaOnline. I love sharing articles on many topics.

-The Lesser Banishing Ritual of the Pentagram—the LBRP for short—is a well-known, effective technique used for ridding yourself and surroundings of unwanted and negative energies.
-It is also used at the beginning and ending of magical rites.
+The Lesser Banishing Ritual of the Pentagram—the LBRP for short—is a well-known, effective technique used for ridding yourself and your surroundings of unwanted and negative energies.
+It is also used at the beginning and end of magical rites.
 It originates from ceremonial magic orders including the Golden Dawn.

 The LBRP is one of the first rituals learned by the ceremonial magician, but you don't have to follow that tradition to reap the benefits.
 It does help, however, if you are comfortable with the Hebrew language used in the ritual.
 The Golden Dawn is a Western Mystery Tradition that combines such influences as Christian and Jewish mysticism with Egyptian magic and alchemy.

 Below is the basic structure of the ritual.
 This includes instructions to vibrate certain words.
 This means to intone them by taking a deep breath in and on the exhale slowly saying the word as if in a chant.
 Make sure to release the word from your diaphragm.
 Don't shout but make it a focused, controlled sound.
 You should actually be able to feel a sense of vibration in the diaphragm and area of the body that corresponds with the word, although this takes time and practice to get it right.
 Even if you don't feel like you've got the vibration of the words down, keep at it.
 You will still feel the positive effects of this ritual.

 The meaning of the words is in parenthesis after.
 I recommend doing your preferred grounding and centering technique before doing the LBRP.

 - Begin facing the east.
 Imagine a sphere of brilliant white light above your head.
 This is energy from the Divine Source.
 With your right index finger, draw down this light to your forehead and vibrate the word Atah (Thou Art).

 - Now draw this light to your groin and vibrate the word Malkuth (The Kingdom)